SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 Biometrics
 ----------

+This interface is described biometric services in the context of an identity system.
+It is based on the following principles:

+- It supports only multi-encounter model, meaning that an identity can have multiple set of biometric data, one for each encounter.
+- It does not expose templates (only images) for CRUD services, with one exception to support the use case of documents with biometrics.
+- Images can be passed by value or reference.
+When passed by value, they are base64-encoded.
+- Existing standards are used whenever possible, for instance image preferred format is ISO-19794.

 .. note:: Synchronous and Asynchronous Processing

     Some services can be very slow depending on the algorithm used, the system workload, etc.